Zohaib-Sathio/Marketlytics-OneQuery/README.md

    - Slack: Pulls conversations from selected channels.

 2. **Chunking & Embeddings**:
-   - Uses LangChain text splitters and Google Embeddings (or OpenAI).
+   - Uses LangChain text splitters and Google Embeddings.
    - Stored in ChromaDB vector store.

 3. **RAG Retrieval**:
    - Query is embedded and matched against vector stores.
    - Top relevant chunks are passed to the LLM for response generation.

----

-## 📤 APIs

-- `POST /query`
-  Send a user query and receive a response using data from integrated sources.

-- `POST /ingest`
-  Ingest data from a selected source (drive, gmail, slack).

 ---